 13Squier Classic Vibe 50s Stratocaster

-There’s nothing much to say about a Stratocaster that hasn’t already been hammered home over the 50 years since it made its debut.
+There isn’t much to say about a Stratocaster that hasn’t already been hammered home over the 50 years since it made its debut.
 Fender’s flagship instrument shares the same reputation as a Les Paul: they’re the most iconic electric guitars ever.
-And the Squier Classic Vibe 50s Stratocaster is one of the most value-for-money Strats out there today.
+And the Squier Classic Vibe 50s Stratocaster is one of the best value-for-money Stratocasters available on today’s market.

 - Plays and feels like a high-end Strat at a fraction of the cost